johntruckenbrodt/pyroSAR/docs/general.rst

         osv.retrieve(files)

-Two sub-directories `POEORB` and `RESORB` will be created in `osvdir` containing the downloaded files. `POEORB` will contain the `Precise Orbit Ephemerides` files, which are more accurate but are first available about two weeks after the scene's acquisition. `RESORB` describes the `Restituted Orbit` files, which are less accurate but available directly after acquisition.
+Two sub-directories `POEORB` and `RESORB` will be created in `osvdir` containing the downloaded files. `POEORB` will contain the `Precise Orbit Ephemerides` files, which are the most accurate but are first available about two weeks after the scene's acquisition. `RESORB` describes the `Restituted Orbit` files, which are less accurate but available directly after acquisition.
+The files can be manually downloaded here: https://qc.sentinel1.eo.esa.int/.

 **approach 2: manual download per scene**